CLNEulalia/JS-Dom/readme.md

 ```

 The above code snippet would return a list of all `h2` elements on the page.

+Hey, remember .map from the Array lesson?
+We can use .map to display a lot of images/other data onto a page, the way Amazon or Ebay display all of their items after a search (and by the way, a Searchbar is basically just a nice UI friendly Filter, isn't it?!)

 ## Setting Data in the DOM